Erin Casey, DVM

 Prior to joining industry, Dr. Casey served as a science and technology policy fellow with the American Association for the Advancement of Science at the U.S. State Department Biosecurity Engagement Program during the 2013 to 2015 Ebola outbreak in West Africa.
 She worked at the interface between biosecurity and policy as a liaison between the U.S. government and international colleagues, implementing outbreak control measures and coordinating disease prevention education.

 An alumna of the University of Georgia College of Veterinary Medicine, Dr. Casey graduated in 2010 with an emphasis on international public health.
-During veterinary school, her summer experiences included serving as an extern with the AVMA's Governmental Relations Division in Washington and working in the intensive care unit at the University of Georgia's Veterinary Teaching Hospital.
+During veterinary school, her summer experiences included serving as an extern with the AVMA's Government Relations Division in Washington and working in the intensive care unit at the University of Georgia's Veterinary Teaching Hospital.
 In 2018, she was honored with the University of Georgia Young Achiever Award, nominated by AVMA Past President Dr. Michael Topper.

-Her dedication to organized veterinary medicine is evident by the numerous volunteer positions she has held at the national and state levels.
+Her dedication to organized veterinary medicine is evident from the numerous volunteer positions she has held at the national and state levels.
 Dr. Casey was a member of the inaugural class of the AVMA's Future Leaders Program in 2010, served on the Veterinary Leadership Conference Planning Committee as a member and committee chair, and was on the Early Career Development Committee for three years.
 In addition to being the Virginia representative to the AVMA House of Delegates, she volunteers with the Virginia Veterinary Medical Association (VVMA) Mentorship Program in conjunction with the Virginia Maryland College of Veterinary Medicine as a mentor to current veterinary students.
 Dr. Casey was honored to be selected as the presidential advisor to Dr. Hidayah Martinez-Jaka during her term as Student AVMA President (2021-2022).
 In addition, she was honored with the Commercial Representative Award by the VVMA in 2018 for her continued partnership with and support of the organization.